 1. Learn More About Your Interests

 Everyone wants to devote more time towards their interests and returning for your master’s degree is the perfect opportunity to do that.
-Many people have used their capstone projects (link to capstone project blog) as a way to explore their interests and apply graduate level learning to positively affect their communities.
+Many people have used their capstone projects as a way to explore their interests and apply graduate level learning to positively affect their communities.
 Others use the program to improve their workplace and gain a deeper understanding of how to better perform in their roles.

 2. Meet People and Network